shukriadams/arewedown/docs/settings.md

             pass: your-mailgin-password
             from : me@example.com

-With that out of the way, SMTP is in a weird state right now, as unknown 3rd party apps like AWD? are likely to be treated as a spam/phishing risk.
-If you want to use SMTP, here are some tips :

-- Always assume mail from AWD? will get trapped in a spam tray or filter.
-Corporate mail filters are particularly difficult to get through.
-- Test your SMTP connection independently outside of AWD? - Mailgun's standard test is useful
+With that out of the way, it should be said that SMTP is really simple to set up if you're doing everything exactly right, and difficult to diagnose the instant something goes wrong.
+If you're struggling with settings to work, first test them independently with a simple SMTP client like `swaks`:

         sudo apt install swaks -y